vinarmani/truf-node/deployments/observer/README.md

 task observer-dev
 ```

 This launches Vector, Prometheus, and Grafana using Docker Compose.
+Any collected logs are redirected to console.

 ### Components